 May Lack Diversity in Expertise

-In-house teams might not have the breadth of expertise that a specialized agency can offer.
+In-house teams might not have the wide range of expertise that a specialized agency can offer.
 For instance, you may have great writers but lack video production or SEO skills.
 Think of this as having a toolbox with only a hammer and some nails; you’ll find it limiting when you need to perform tasks that require a wrench or screwdriver.

 Need for Continuous Training